uchicago-cs/cmsc22000/website/hw/hw3.rst

 - Compiling: The compiler will compile each C file into an object file.
 - Linking: The compiler will link together all those files together into a single executable (``polygon-area``).
-Here, we also link to the math library, since the point module relies a couple of functions from that library (if you try re-running the above command without the ``-lm`` option, you will see linker errors that refer to math functions).
+Here, we also link to the math library, since the point module relies on a couple of functions from that library (if you try re-running the above command without the ``-lm`` option, you will see linker errors that refer to math functions).